Can You Sell a House With Back Taxes Owed? 5 Options to Weigh

 Property and municipal taxes

-Property taxes are an essential revenue source for state and local governments, which use these funds for public services such as police and fire departments, schools, and roads.
-The Tax Foundation says that property taxes nationwide account for over 70% of total local tax collections.
+Property taxes are an essential revenue source for state and local governments, which use these funds for public services such as police, fire departments, schools, and roads.
+The Tax Foundation says that property taxes nationwide account for more than 70% of total local tax collections.

-Within this category, however, you also might have a county tax as well as a separate city or village real estate tax, as well as tax relief that might or might not apply to the current property owner.
+In this category, you might encounter a county tax, a separate city or village real estate tax, and potentially some tax relief options that may or may not apply to the current property owner.

 For instance, New York State’s School Tax Relief (STAR) program offers property tax relief to eligible homeowners: a basic version for most anyone and an enhanced version for seniors, Nogee says.
 “The problem comes when someone who had the enhanced STAR dies.
 The enhanced exemption dies with that person, so technically, the school tax portion of the real estate tax is increased back to the non-exempt level.”